 Tiramisu Macarons have all the flavor of the classic dessert, but in bite-size form.
-Crisp almond shells are dusted with cocoa powder and are sandwiched together with a sweet mascarpone filling.
+Crisp almond shells are dusted with cocoa powder and then sandwiched together with a sweet mascarpone filling.

 I’m having another one of those weeks where I want nothing more than to get into the kitchen and bake.
 Unfortunately, work’s kept me exhausted so I haven’t had the energy to do much once I’m home for the evening.

 I’m kind of on a kick to try and perfect macarons, so this time around, I tried some Tiramisu Macarons.I thought these might be somewhat easy to make.
-I’d bought coffee extract to make some Baileys Macarons, that while deliciously-tasting, were ugly as sin, and much as I wanted to show them off for St. Patrick’s Day, I just ate them without taking any pictures.
+I’d bought coffee extract to make some Baileys Macarons, that while deliciously-tasting, were ugly as sin.
+As much as I wanted to show them off for St. Patrick’s Day, I just ate them without taking any pictures.

-I’ve been reading up on tips and hints and macaron tutorials, so I think I’ve been erring on the side of under-mixing them, rather than risking over-mixing.
-I also think that may be why mine have looked so grainy, compared to the silky-smooth shells I see on lots of other blogs.
+I also think that may be why my past ones have looked so grainy, compared to the silky-smooth shells I see on lots of other blogs.

 Plus, I think it’s just a matter of practice.
 I’ve baked enough bread over the years that I feel confident in my bread-making skills, but it doesn’t mean I don’t have the occasional flop (like forgetting to grease a loaf pan, and having to chisel out half my bread!).